Knowledge Base: 16 tips to help you reduce customers support requests

 As you may know at Crisp, we deeply love automation and how technology can help us to be more efficient.
 That's where triggers step into the game.

-Triggers are a way to boost website visitors and customers engagement based on users interactions.
+Triggers are a way to boost website visitors and customer engagement based on user interactions.

 We already have written an article about how to optimize your website engagement thanks to Live Chat, check it out.

 Building an article is great but sometimes you can be wrong about an article you believe is good but is not for your customer.

 That's why this is vital to empower your knowledge with customer feedback for every article.